-- 2. To fabricate a prototype in RP Facility after removing STL file defects. - 3.
+- 1. To generate Solid Models with the given dimensions using s/w like Pro-E or SolidWorks. - 2.
+To fabricate a prototype in RP Facility after removing STL file defects. - 3.
 To estimate the surface roughness and shrinkage of the developed prototype. - 4.
 To generate MATLAB codes for the slicing, transformations and surfaces involved in Rapid Prototyping. - 5.
 The students will be doing a project realizing the application of RP technology for product development.

-Course learning outcome (CLO): On completion of this course the student will be able to
+On completion of this course the student will be able to

 - 1. Develop physical prototype applying the fundamental concepts of rapid prototyping. - 2.
-Develop a solid model applying the concepts of transformations & solid modelling.

-- 3. Analyze different rapid prototyping systems based on their principles of operation and materials used. - 4.
+Develop a solid model applying the concepts of transformations & solid modelling. - 3.
+Analyze different rapid prototyping systems based on their principles of operation and materials used. - 4.
 Analyze & detect the errors in STL files and implement the repair algorithms associated with the errors. - 5.
 Calculate layer thickness, orientation and shrinkage compensation in different layering techniques.